How to Convert HTML to EXE in 5 Minutes (2026 Guide)

 Ever wanted to run a local HTML project—like a personal dashboard, a simple tool, or a kiosk display—as a real, standalone desktop app?
-With a tool called Nativefier, you can bundle your entire project into a single executable (.exe
+With a tool called Nativefier, you can bundle your entire project into a single executable (.exe) file.
+In this tutorial, you will learn to convert html to exe within minutes.

 This guide will walk you through the correct and most reliable process.
 To ensure your app can load all its assets like CSS, JavaScript, and images without any issues, we’ll first serve the files on a temporary local web server before packaging them.